zoe-tuck/Dog-Genomics-Project/README.md

 Currently in the works, with the goal to explore questions between the evolutionary genomics of man's best friend and disease.
 Dog breeds serve as a model to study the intersection of disease phenotype, breed populations, and breed SNP genotype.

-With what we learn using this approach can help us better understand how to prepare, treat, and possible prevent specific disease in dogs, other animals, and eventually humans.
+With what we learn while using this approach, we can better understand & innoate ways to prepare, treat, and possible prevent specific disease in dogs, other animals, and eventually humans.